robertDurst/robertdurst.github.io/_posts/tech/2022-04-09-A-New-Adventure.md

 2. *What:* what are you working on?
 3. *With:* who do you work directly with?

-Based on the number of these you can answer positively, you can determine how good the opprotunity is:
+Based on the number of these you can answer positively, you can determine how good the opportunity is:

 1 --> good <br>
 2 --> great<br>